kaiinui/UIColor-uiGradientsAdditions/README.md

 LICENSE
 ---

 I do not claim any rights about the code.
-See https://github.com/Ghosh/uiGradients for LICENSE information.
+See https://github.com/Ghosh/uiGradients for LICENSE information. (`uiGradients` is MIT License!)